Drawing of Droege by Eriko Hattori.

 Raised by a two artists and mime, Droege drank the art koolaid before they could speak.
 Their love of art is equally matched by the desire to make a living.
 They’re not interested in surviving, but actually thriving and figuring out ways for other artists and arts workers to do the same.

 After a few years of teaching art to teens back in Pittsburgh and running a business designing and selling cycling gear, Droege went back to get their MFA at Cranbrook Academy of Art.
 They then followed the well worn pathway of teaching in higher ed, only to find that it wasn’t quite the right fit.
-The call of building programs and platforms for artists was too strong and the hypocrisy of the higher ed system was enraging.
+The call to entrepreneurialism was strong, along with the call to create some new models for smaller arts markets.
 So in 2016, Droege transitioned from teaching to start up Casey Droege Cultural Productions (CDCP)—a social profit organization aimed at building art economy.

 Since starting CDCP, it has grown from scrappy artist-run project to full-fledged business with employees.
-Droege has built and sold the concept store Small Mall, curated numerous exhibitions, created community collaborations, and continued to advocate for artists and arts workers alike.
+Droege has built and sold the concept store Small Mall, incubated many programs and platforms for artists, curated numerous exhibitions, created community collaborations, and continued to advocate for artists and arts workers alike.
 And in 2022, CDCP’s growing art consulting and project management services crystallized with the establishment of The Art Supply Co.

 colorful records coming out of sleeve titled "tracks of my Tears"